Updated August 2025

 Where to Stay: The Woodview Inn is a unique Victorian styled B&B and follows the vibe of the Thousand Islands, check it out here

-Things to know: The tower is open daily from 10:00am to 5:00pm until October 20th, after that it is opened by request.
+Things to know: The tower is open daily from 10:00am to 4:00pm until October 20th, after that it is opened by request.
 The elevator goes up every 10 minutes.
-No reservations are needed.
+Reservations are not necessary but you can make them online up to an hour before you and this is recommended until October 15th when online reservations close.
 It is also possible to join a boat cruise in the area which will take visitors on a tour throughout many of the Thousand Islands as well as past some beautiful homes intermingled with the red, yellow and green leaves of the forest…you might even cruise by a castle.
 There are some pretty great places to stay and eat while in the area, plus you are close to one of the coolest cities in Ontario…Kingston.

 10. Tobermory Lookout